K-1 Processing in 2026: A Landscape Analysis

 Advantages:

 - Zero marginal cost.
-Once a form parser is built, processing additional K-1s of the same format costs nothing incremental.
+Once a parser is built, processing additional K-1s of the same format costs nothing incremental.

 - No training data.
 Works immediately on supported formats without sample documents.